Oneirology, you might be surprised, is not just the name of an album by the Hip Hop trio CunninLynguists.

 What exactly is a dream though?
 Definition

 Since dreams are subjective, different definitions emerged.
-Scientists involved in quantitative research try to quantify the phenomena, while others take a look at the phenomenology of the dreams.
+Scientists involved in quantitative research try to quantify the phenomena, while others take a look at the phenomenology of dreams.

 Still, because we don’t know what exactly happens in the brain during dreaming, it’s difficult to come up with a definition that everyone will agree with.